-A chocolate coated sweet coconut candy bar that I call my low carb Almond Joy candy bar.
-It truly will have you jumping for joy when you take a bite.
+Easy to make coconut low carb candy bars are a sugar free alternative to an Almond Joy.
+They will truly will have you jumping for joy when you take a bite.

-This is my version of the famous chocolate covered coconut with almond candy bar that better known as a low carb Almond Joy candy bar.
+This is my version of the famous coconut with almond candy bars that is better known as a Almond Joy or Bounty bars.
 Most regular sugar recipes use sweetened condensed milk and I’m sure this makes for a chewy bar.
-I’m not sure how this chewy coconut center can be done without real sugar.
-However, the unsweetened coconut does hold together well with table cream and liquid sucralose.
-Although I didn’t try this with a erythritol and stevia blend for the coconut mixture, I’m sure the cream will still hold the coconut center together.

 LOW CARB TIPS and TRICKS